Skip to main content

 Withdrawals and Program Cancellation

-Global Engagement will notify the Registrar, Bursar, and Financial Aid Offices that the student has withdrawn, normally within three business days.
-In addition, Global Engagement will work with the program provider or host university to determine the implications for grades, credits, and finances.
+Global Learning will notify the Office of the Registrar, Bursar, and Financial Aid of the withdrawal, typically within three business days, and will coordinate with the program provider or host institution regarding any academic or financial implications.

 Deferring Program Participation